JosephM101/8x8-Bitmap-Image-Builder/README.md

 fully ready.
 It will take a while.

 Once this program is in full swing, I may upload a brief tutorial on how to use this program to my YouTube channel (https://www.youtube.com/channel/UCq2dUyVKyvjOQHhRAtaKgxQ).
-Keep a lookout on that.
+Keep a lookout for that.